ManInTheHam/Livesitter_Assign/docs/API_DOCUMENTATION.md

 ## Overview

-StreamCast Pro provides a RESTful API for managing RTSP streams and overlay configurations.
+RESTful API for managing RTSP streams and overlay configurations.
 The API is built with Flask and supports real-time streaming with dynamic overlay management.

 **Base URL**: `http://localhost:5000`